KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Emojis.md

 version.watchOS  // 9.4
 ```

-You can also get the Emoji version included in a certain platform version, for instance:
+You can also get the emoji version included in a certain platform version, for instance:

 ```swift
 let version = EmojiVersion(iOS: 15.4)